RainlessSky/KartMakers-wiki/docs/engines/bulldawg.md

 next: false
 ---
 # Bulldawg Engine
 The Bulldawg Engine is a small & lightweight, but weak engine.
+Compact karts can use the Bulldawg Engine to save on space, while having similar overall performance as with a Dragon Engine.

 ## Stats
 Weight: 15kg